spacedecentral/Coral/Contributing.md

 - **Revisions**: Sets how many revisions of the submitted work will be reviewed by the task manager..

 # Task Lifecycle
-1. Task created per format requirements by task manager.
+1. Task created per format requirements by TM.
-2. Task assigned to Assignee.
+2. Task assigned to Contributor.
-3. Assignee submits deliverable to task reviewer for review by deadline.
+3. Contributor submits deliverable to TTR for review by deadline.

-Case 1: task deliverable is considered complete by the reviewer and is pulled into the master branch by either the task reviewer or task manager.
-Task is closed by either the task reviewer or task manager.
+Case 1: task deliverable is considered complete by the TTR and is pulled into the master branch by either the TTR or TM.
+Task is closed by either the TTR or TM.

-Case 2: task is considered incomplete by the reviewer.
-Task reviewer returns feedback to Assignee and either Asks Assignee to complete task or
+Case 2: task is considered incomplete by the TTR.
+TTR returns feedback to Contributor and either Asks Contributor to complete task or

-Reassigns task to new Assignee.
+Reassigns task to new Contributor.

 4. Late tasks:
-Assignee should inform task manager with as much notice as possible if they believe that the task deadline will not be met.
+Contributor should inform TM with as much notice as possible if they believe that the task deadline will not be met.
-Task manager will either revise deadline, change Assignee, or assign more effort to the task in order to the meet the deadline.
+TM will either revise deadline, change Contributors, or assign more effort to the task in order to the meet the deadline.

 # File Management
 - The task manager(s) shall be responsible for file management within Github.